jqwik-team/jqwik-samples/README.md

 ### jqwik with Bach

-The [jqwik-starter-Bach] project demonstrates how to use jqwik with Bach.
+The [jqwik-starter-Bach] project demonstrates how to use jqwik with Bach within Java's module system aka Jigsaw.

 ## Other jqwik Samples